-In the morning the following day, try some fermented food such as 1-2 tbsps of sauerkraut or kimchi or coconut water kefir.
+In the mornings (away from when you are trying the higher FODMAP group) the following day, try some fermented food such as 1-2 tsps. of sauerkraut or kimchi or coconut water kefir.
 Use only one type of fermented food at a time and see how you feel in the next couple of hours that morning.